This is a list of the more common complaints that Bullmastiffs may suffer from. As with any breed,

 day, so they do enjoy variety!

-There will always be a large variation in advice and opinions, but I feel that everyone needs to
+There will always be a large variation in advice and opinions, but I feel that everyone needs to choose

-for themselves and, hopefully without too much confusion, decide on the feeding regime they feel most
+themselves and, hopefully without too much confusion, decide on the feeding regime they feel most

 comfortable with, but any changes gradually.